The 7 Biggest SEO Trends for the Year 2022

 The search engine optimization (SEO) world is always changing, and 2022 is already shaping up to be an exciting year for the industry.
 2021 saw numerous large Google algorithm updates, including the Core Web Vitals Update and the Page Experience Update, and there are more coming up in 2022.

+Understanding SEO trends is vital to digital marketing.
 The search engine optimization trends of 2022 focus on accessibility, mobile-friendliness, machine learning, and overall great experiences on Google Search.

 SEO Trends of 2022